Keibert Ruiz Preview, Player Props: Nationals vs. Marlins

-Keibert Ruiz -- with a slugging percentage of .561 in his past 10 games, including two home runs -- will be in action for the Washington Nationals versus the Miami Marlins, with JT Chargois on the mound, on August 27 at 1:40 PM ET.
+Keibert Ruiz and his .368 on-base percentage over his past 10 games (51 points higher than his season-long percentage), will be in action for the Washington Nationals versus the Miami Marlins and Braxton Garrett on August 31 at 7:05 PM ET.

-He had two hits (going 2-for-5 with an RBI) in his most recent appearance against the Marlins.

 Keibert Ruiz Game Info & Props vs. the Marlins